Johndsalas/netflix_genre_labeler/README.md

         * Normalize relative frequency values to avoid skewing the data
     * Rethink non-modeling approach to predictions
         * Try making predictions by adding the relative frequency numbers of all of the words in the description
-            * positive results would be predicted as comedy
+            * Positive results would be predicted as comedy
-            * negative results would be predicted as non-comedy
+            * Negative results would be predicted as non-comedy